What Can You Not Do After Filing Chapter 7 Bankruptcy?

 Opening new credit accounts becomes heavily restricted.
 You cannot apply for credit cards, personal loans, or mortgages without disclosing your pending bankruptcy case to potential lenders.
 Most creditors will deny applications during active Chapter 7 proceedings.

 Bankruptcy court procedures require strict adherence to specific rules and deadlines.
 You cannot miss mandatory court appearances, including the 341 meeting of creditors.
-Failing to attend this meeting typically results in automatic case dismissal.
+Failing to attend this meeting may result in dismissal or other court action.

 You cannot withhold financial information from your attorney or the bankruptcy trustee.
 This includes bank statements, tax returns, pay stubs, and records of all financial transactions made before and after filing.
 The Internal Revenue Service may also review your tax filings during the bankruptcy process.
 Incomplete disclosure constitutes bankruptcy fraud.